damachine/coolerdash/README.md

 ## ✨ Features

+- **🚀 Intelligent Installation**: Automatic dependency detection and installation for all major Linux distributions
 - **⚡ Performance-Optimized**: Caching, change detection, minimal I/O operations
 - **📊 Efficient Sensor Polling**: Only necessary sensor data is queried (no mode logic)
+- **📊 CoolerControl Open-API**: Complete sensor data access via CoolerControl Open-API
 - **🔧 Automatic Device Detection**: Coolercontrol Open-API detection and native integration
+- **� Automatic LCD Resolution Detection**: Automatically detects and adapts to your LCD's resolution
 - **🔄 Systemd Integration**: Service management with detailed logs
-- **🚀 Intelligent Installation**: Automatic dependency detection and installation for all major Linux distributions
+- **🔒 Enhanced Security**: Runs as dedicated non-root user for improved system security

 > **Note:** Support for selectable display modes may be reintroduced in a future version if there is sufficient demand 🎨.